B0bbyB0livia/trademed/INSTALL.md

 Create a directory as the rails user to hold docker persistent volume mounts.
 These are to allow logs and images to be saved persistently.
 In this example we use /home/rails/docker/ but you can use any directory name.
-The log and public directory will be written to by the user ID inside the docker instance (should be ID 1000).
+The log and public/system directory will be written to by the user ID inside the docker instance (should be ID 1000).

 ```
-mkdir -p /home/rails/docker/{log,public}
+mkdir -p /home/rails/docker/{log,public/system}
 chmod 777 /home/rails/docker/*
 ```